NansiYancheva/SoftUni_CSharp_CourseProject_LegalHelp_2023/README.md

 Uploader:
 Can be added by the admin.
 Meaning an user should be register first and after that the admin can make them an uploader.
-- can do/see everything what the user do plus can add legal advices to tickets with category request for legal advice
+- can do/see everything what the user do plus can add documents to tickets with category request for document
-- can see all the legal advices which they gave
+- can see all the documents which they uploaded

 💭 The reason for having a legal advisor and an uploader is that in order to give legal advices the person need to have enought experience but it is not neccessary to have such to upload a template of a document if you know what kind of the document does the user need and you know where to find the document